-Through my research I found this nice story to illustrate the three main use cases for 5G as below :
+Through my research I found this nice story that illustrates the three main use cases for 5G:

 Doing so in a fast and reliable manner augments the car’s awareness of its surroundings and allows the driver

 to turn the steering, accelerating, and braking functions over to the car’s semi-autonomous driving

 system.
 Now he can focus more on his morning’s first conference video call.

 The driver’s team is trying to find the root cause of a turbine malfunction.
 He wears an augmented reality (AR) set, and a wireless 4K video feed of an airplane turbine overlaid with sensor data and gauge readings fills the screen.
 Collaborating in real time with a group of engineers in three different countries, the team guides a technician to isolate one of the components and recommends a troubleshooting procedure.

 A few minutes later, when his intelligent-highway exit comes up, the driver takes back control of the car, switches over to a low-bandwidth voice-only connection, and drives into work.
 The car guides him to the closest available parking spot with an electric charging station.

 The parking sensor at that exact spot detects the presence of his car and accordingly updates the parking availability information on the network.
 When he plugs in the car to charge, the charging terminal establishes a low data-rate connection to verify his account and process payment.